RobertBaruch/nmigen-tutorial/7_simulating.md

 If you have more than one clock, and they are related, you can trigger them off of a master clock.
 Here is a full example showing how to set up your clocks.
 There is also a cover statement to show how the system gets to a particular state.

+Suppose we have a two-clock system where synchronous actions happen on the positive edge of phase 1 and on the negative edge of phase 2.

 ```python
 from nmigen import *
 from nmigen.cli import main